zuozhenggh/learning-library/developer-library/microservices-with-converged-db/apex/apex.md

 ![](images/click-inv.png)

-11. The INVENTORY table data is displayed and can be edited.
+11. The INVENTORY table data will be displayed and can be edited.

 ![](images/inv-app.png)